Rifushigi/zta-poc/ARCHITECTURE_DEEP_DIVE.md

 **Fail-Safe Defaults**: Systems default to deny access, requiring explicit permission rather than implicit trust.

 ### Architectural Patterns

 The system employs several architectural patterns to achieve its security and operational goals:

-**API Gateway Pattern**: Kong serves as the single entry point for all external traffic, providing centralized security enforcement, rate limiting, and routing.
+**API Gateway Pattern**: The Express Gateway serves as the single entry point for all external traffic, providing centralized JWT validation, OPA policy enforcement, rate limiting, logging, metrics, error handling, IP filtering, request validation, and routing.

 **Policy-Based Authorization**: OPA implements a centralized policy engine that can be queried by any service for authorization decisions, ensuring consistency and auditability.